 Having an unexpected loss of income is tough, especially when it’s outside of your control.
 It’s no surprise that the best way to weather the storm is by having an emergency fund and plan.
-(And if you don’t have one, we’ll have some more information about how to make one available for you soon.)
+(You can see how to make one here.)

 But what can you do if you don’t have one already in place?
 What can you do if you need to pay bills, but you unexpectedly got laid off, or the government shut down?
 Living through emergencies like these is challenging, but there are things you can do to get through, and we’ll cover some of them in this article.
 And, if you’re specifically affected by the government shutdown, we have some different options for you to consider here.